I’ve been wanting to share this PreSeed review for a while.

 In this Australian study, 9 lubricants were tested and among them, PreSeed was found to have the least negative effect on how well the male reproductive cells functioned.

 How to use PreSeed

 My package of PreSeed came with a 1.4 oz tube of lubricant and 9 applicators (plastic syringes).

-- Take an applicator and push the plunger all the way in.
+- Take one applicator and push the plunger all the way in.

 - Thread the applicator onto the tube opening.